RAOHASAN731/RAOHASAN731/README.md

 ### 📱 OptiFlow Mobile App
 A React Native mobile application for optics management, similar to Mobi Optics, providing seamless optical store operations on the go.

+### 🔧 Repair Master
+**Multi-Service Mobile Platform** built with **React Native**
+A comprehensive mobile application connecting users with professional repair and maintenance services including plumbers, carpenters, electricians, and more.
+Built with React Native frontend, Node.js backend, and MongoDB database for seamless service booking and provider management.

 ### 👥 HRM Employee Management System
 **SAAS-based Multi-Tenant System** developed at **Veeivs**
 A scalable HR management platform enabling multiple organizations to manage their workforce efficiently.